CocktailPi installation

 I tested some extensions and couldn’t find one that was compatible with the webinterface and included an autoshow/hide feature.
 So I wrote one.
 You can find it here https://chrome.google.com/webstore/detail/chrome-simple-keyboard/cjabmkimbcmhhepelfhjhbhonnapiipj.
 (Or this URL, if you don’t want to copy the previous one: https://bit.ly/3KrbPwz (Warning: case sensitive!))
 Open the URL within chromium and click Add to Chrome and on Add Extension.
 Afterwards you can configure the extension in within it’s options.
 You can only select the keyboard language.
 I added english and german.
 Click Save afterwards.

-SSH into your pi again and sudo to the root user:
+SSH into your pi again and edit the wayland config file as pi-user…

 Run with user: pi